The Pregnancy Test

 It seemed so fast, too fast for me.
 Five minutes ago, I didn’t even know I was pregnant, and now I’m carrying an extra heartbeat?

 It was a fact I’d add to my long list of facts rolling through my mind.
 It was a fact that outweighed anything anyone could tell me.
-It was a fact God used to guard my heart and my baby.
+It was a fact I felt God used to guard my heart and my baby in my personal experience.

 ‘You really shouldn’t be drinking that,’ one of my teachers said to me as I stood outside her classroom with a Coke.
 Part of me wanted to chug it right there.
 ‘Do you know how much other stuff I’ve already given up?’
 I thought, but didn’t dare say aloud.

 I instead put the Coke in my backpack and found a seat in the classroom.
 My growing body barely fit into the desk, so I leaned back slightly to make some room to breathe.